The Nucleus Has a Double Membrane Security System — Here's What Most People Miss

 What Is the Nuclear Envelope?

 The outer membrane connects directly with the endoplasmic reticulum, forming a continuous network.
 That connection isn’t accidental — it’s part of a larger system that helps coordinate protein production and transport.
-Meanwhile, the inner membrane faces the nucleoplasm and matters a lot in organizing chromosomes during cell division Worth knowing..
+Meanwhile, the inner membrane faces the nucleoplasm and matters a lot in organizing chromosomes during cell division.

 Between these two membranes lies a space called the perinuclear space.
-It may seem empty, but it’s actually filled with important signaling molecules and structural proteins.
-This space acts like a buffer zone, helping regulate the environment inside the nucleus Still holds up..
+So it may seem empty, but it’s actually filled with important signaling molecules and structural proteins.
+This space acts like a buffer zone, helping regulate the environment inside the nucleus No workaround needed..

 Key Components of the Nuclear Envelope